nklayman/vue-cli-plugin-electron-builder/README.md

 **IMPORTANT: Your app must be created with Vue-CLI 3 (vue create my-app), will not work with Vue-CLI 2 (vue init webpack my-app)!**

-**IMPORTANT: This is the alpha version of vue-cli-plugin-electron-builder!
-It is only recommended that you use this if you want to test it out and report bugs, not in production.
-Check back soon for a beta release.**

-**IMPORTANT: If you were previously using an older version of vue-cli-plugin-electron-builder, please see the [upgrade guide](https://github.com/nklayman/vue-cli-plugin-electron-builder/blob/v1-dev/UPGRADING.md).**
+**IMPORTANT: If you were previously using an older version of vue-cli-plugin-electron-builder (<1.0.0), please see the [upgrade guide](https://github.com/nklayman/vue-cli-plugin-electron-builder/blob/v1-dev/UPGRADING.md).**

 ## Quick Start: